Louvivien/letthemlive/readme.md

 - Make sure the API keys are correct.
 - Check the console for any error messages.

+## Ongoing work

+I try to plug autogpt to instagram.
+I have a problem, you can see it in problem.txt.
+I interupted the script it could keep running like this for hours.
+Autogpt should know how to reply to instagram and wait for the response.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.